Rural Indian Regional Diets

 Kerala has the highest life expectancy of the Indian states (this does not include Goa which is not included in the statistics).
 In contrast with other Indian states, the difference between rural and urban life expectancy is less than one year.
 Kerala has a tropical, monsoonal climate.

-Due to the influence of the Portuguese, the food is similar to Goa in the north.
-The food tends to be spicier than that of Goa.
+The food is similar to that of Goa in the north but the food tends to be spicier than that of Goa.

 The western region consists of the states Gujarat, Maharashtra and Goa.

 Gujarat has the longest coastline of the Indian states.
 Gujarat has a low consumption of meat with only Rajasthan and Punjab being higher.